 Use this option to print a list of the options you've chosen on the report.
 If you decide to run the report again at a later date, you can refer to this list of options to make sure you're using the same ones.

 - Star Reading will generate the report.
 When it's ready, the

 report will open in Adobe Reader, or your default PDF reader.

 Note: After you've finished

 - Select a Different Report to generate a different report, or

 - Customize this Report

-to reprint this report with different options, or
+to reprint this report with different options.

 Suggested skills.
 A student's Scaled Score from a Star test locates the student at an entry point into the learning progression at the skill with the same or closest trend difficulty.
 A range of skills in a teachable order inclusive of all domains within that range is identified.
 The range is centered on the skill associated with the student's Scaled Score.
 The result is that each student's Scaled Score is used to identify a precise range of skills for the particular student—an engagement zone where the general difficulty of the skills represents the appropriate level of challenge for the student.

-Sometimes a student's Scaled Score points to a skill that details the level of text appropriate for the student.
 In addition, the Instructional Planning Report displays a student's Instructional Reading Level (IRL) and Zone of Proximal Development (ZPD) from their Star test.
 When these measures show differing information, remember that each has a different purpose or application for the student.
 An IRL can be used to find reading materials that will be used when providing students with instruction, for instance when introducing new skills to students within content-area text.
 The ZPD represents a range for students to use to find reading material that is appropriate for independent reading practice.
 The suggested skills come from the learning progression and are meant to move students to the next level of learning.
 Educators should take into account what they know about the student and individual strengths and weaknesses to determine what would be appropriate for instruction.